speechly/android-client/README.md

 Check out the [example repo filtering app](https://github.com/speechly/android-repo-filtering) for a demo app built using this client.

+## Documentation

+You can find the detailed API documentation in [GitHub repository](https://github.com/speechly/android-client/docs/client/README.md).

 ## About Speechly

 Speechly is a developer tool for building real-time multimodal voice user interfaces.
 It enables developers and designers to enhance their current touch user interface with voice functionalities for better user experience.
 Speechly key features: